Patrick Rothfuss: Writing

 In 2006, Rothfuss sold his novel The Name of the Wind to DAW Books, which was released in 2007.
 It won a Quill Award (for Science Fiction, Fantasy and Horror) and was listed among Publishers Weekly's Books of the Year.
 It also won an Alex Award in 2008.
 An illustrated tenth anniversary edition was published in 2017.
-Its sequel, The Wise Man's Fear, was published in March 2011 and reached No. 1 on the New York Times Hardback Fiction Best Seller List.
+Its sequel, The Wise Man's Fear, was published in March 2011 and reached No. 1 on the New York Times Hardback Fiction Best Seller list.

 The Slow Regard of Silent Things, an illustrated novella, was published in October 2014 as a companion story for The Kingkiller Chronicle, centering on the character Auri.

 Rothfuss has also released two stories set in the same world as The Kingkiller Chronicle in anthologies.
 The first was "How Old Holly Came To Be", published in Unfettered in June 2013.
 The second was the novella The Lightning Tree, released in Rogues in June 2014, featuring the character Bast.
 The whole anthology was nominated for the 2015 World Fantasy Award for Best Anthology.

 In 2018, Rothfuss was the co-writer of the comics limited series Rick and Morty vs. Dungeons & Dragons #1-4 with Jim Zub and with art by Troy Little.
 The crossover, between the adult animated sitcom Rick and Morty comic book and Dungeons & Dragons, was published by IDW Publishing and Oni Press.
 The Rick and Morty vs Dungeons and Dragons Deluxe Edition, by Rothfuss, Zub, and Little, was nominated for the 2022 "Best Graphic Album—Reprint" Eisner Award.

-In July 2020, Rothfuss's editor and publisher Betsy Wollheim responded publicly on her Facebook account to an article speculating on reasons why The Doors of Stone, the concluding volume of the trilogy, had not been published, saying she had "never seen a word of book three" and that she didn't think Rothfuss had written anything since 2014.
+In July 2020, Rothfuss's editor and publisher Betsy Wollheim responded publicly on her Facebook account to an article speculating on reasons why The Doors of Stone, the concluding volume of the trilogy, had not been published, saying she had "never seen a word of book three" and that she didn't think Rothfuss had written anything since 2014, despite having already been paid.
+While Wollheim partially agreed that readers shouldn't feel entitled to dictate how Rothfuss spends his time, but asked, "But what about the publishers who paid them?".
 The post has since been deleted.

+In December 2021, Rothfuss tweeted that he would "[s]hare a full chapter of Doors of Stone" if his charity reached a $333,333 fundraising goal.
+Later that month he added more stretch goals, with the largest being for $666,666 to "assemble the Geek Glitterati equivalent of the Avengers and record [the full chapter] for you".
+He noted that such a goal would take some time but said, "I'm pretty sure we'll be able to get it done early next year.
+February at the latest."
+The chapter has not been released, with Rothfuss saying in April 2022 that the process was "moving more slowly than [he] would like."